Beware of the "Bicycle Shaped Object"

 If in doubt always speak to a specialist cycle retailer and get an expert opinion on the best bike for you plus the peace-of-mind that it has been assembled correctly.

-ACT have granted permission to reproduce it in the aim of getting the message out to a wider audience and our thanks go to ACT for their permission to use it.
+ACT have granted permission to reproduce and modify it slightly in the aim of getting the message out to a wider audience and our thanks go to ACT for their permission to use it.